boisgera/LLM-experiment/README.md

 > [!WARNING]
 > The first time you run the `ollama run mistral` command,
 > don't be suprised if it takes a few minutes to start up.
-> This is because the ollama instance
+> This is because the Ollama
 > is downloading the Mistral 7B model, a few gigabytes of data.
 > The subsequent runs will be much faster.